 Working remotely does, however, mean more productivity.
 Research has suggested that workers have been "more productive while working from home".
 Companies are also discovering the many advantages of having a remote workforce, as well, including the savings they realise not having to lease office space or purchase office supplies.
 Employers can also recruit potential employees from anywhere in the world.

-Failing to wash hands is a disgusting habit I doubt is confined to ice machines at popular fast-food restaurants.
-Heaven only knows the level of contamination on all chairs, tables, and food packaging, and in the food itself!
+Failing to wash hands is a disgusting habit I doubt is confined to only ice machines at popular fast-food restaurants.
+Heaven only knows the level of contamination that could be on the chairs, tables, and food packaging, and in the food itself!
 It's a shame that businesses' efforts to deep-clean and disinfect their workplaces required the coronavirus pandemic.
-I hope that hand-washing and sanitation both continue long after the pandemic is under control.

 Since the pandemic began nearly a year ago, we’ve learned that people who are at greater risk of dying from Covid-19 are overweight or obese — and, being healthier and fitter increases the chance of surviving the virus or at least, decrease the severity of the illness which was enough to encourage people to get fit.
 [You know this isn’t quite true, right?
-Obesity plus an underlying condition are what do it.
+Obesity plus an underlying condition is the cause.
 Not all obese people have co-morbid health conditions; the incidence is higher among obese people, but incidence does not equate to a statistical majority.

-Since 2020, when the lockdown began, bike sales have increased more than 63% as people switched from public transport and cars to cycling.
-Health and fitness equipment sales have increased by over 700%.
+Since 2020, when the lockdown began, bike sales increased more than 63% as people switched from public transport and cars to cycling.
+Health and fitness equipment sales increased by over 700%.